 If we have a program that fits your needs, we will automatically enroll you in the program and send you information.
 If you decide not to participate, please notify us and we will withdraw you.
-If you have any questions about this program, please contact customer service.
+If you have any questions about these programs, please contact customer service.

-What you pay for your Part D prescription drugs
+CHAPTER 6: What you pay for your Part D prescription drugs